What are smart meters

 Some of the components for smart meters will be manufactured abroad, but factories in the UK are likely to be doing the final assembly and technical configuration of the millions of meters that will be needed for the rollout.

-Smart meters have their own closed, dedicated communications system that employs technology widely used by, for example, the banking industry.
+Smart meters do not use the Internet, and they have their own closed, dedicated communications system.
 Smart meters have been designed with top cyber security experts, including the government and GCHQ, to ensure that security best practice has been incorporated at every stage.

 What data do smart meters store?